With Love, and Wafflenugget | Prologue + Chapter 1

 Prologue, October 2024

 That fact alone brings up all sorts of self-loathing.
-It also sets off every cruel voice my mind can conjure – I mean Kate, what do you do all day?
+It also sets off every cruel voice my mind can conjure – I mean, Kate, what do you do all day?
 And honestly, what kind of a piece of shit are you if you could push through your symptoms for the dogs, but now you can’t push through to serve people like you, who are actually dying from serious mental illness?

 But those voices of self-hatred are not born in truth.
-They are born from conditioning, years and years of societal conditioning, and even though I often feel like a complete and utter failure because of how messy, chaotic, and unpredictable I am, it is okay.
+They are born in conditioning, years and years of societal conditioning, and even though I often feel like a complete and utter failure because of how exhausted I am right now, I am determined to learn that it is okay.

 So yup, this is me coming out, so to speak.

-I am coming out as absolutely batsh*t mentally ill.
+This is me coming out as absolutely batsh*t mentally ill.

 So, this week, I begin that practice.
 I begin picking up my many pieces and learning to hold them close, sharp edges and all.